guyroutledge/atozcss/_drafts/2016-04-20-handy-sass-mixins.md

 In this video you'll learn:

 * The anatomy of Sass mixins
-* Utilitiy mixins for styling placeholder text, selection text
+* Utility mixins for styling placeholder text and selection text
 * Mixins for centring different types of elements
 * Mixins for hiding elements and text replacement

-## The Anatomy of a Mixin
+## Anatomy of a Mixin

 I explained the fundamentals of Sass mixins in my book Up and Running with Sass but by way of a refresher, there are a number of bits and pieces that make up a mixin.

-We declare a mixin with the `@mixin` directive followed by a name for the mixin.
+First, we declare a mixin with the `@mixin` directive followed by a name for the mixin.

 {% highlight scss %}
 @mixin uppercase-letter-spacing {